Latest Information |

 My most recent work is into gaining assurance of correctness of Security APIs.
 I am beginning to tackle this hard problem in co-operation with researchers in the Theory of Computation group at the Laboratory for Computer Science at MIT.
 I built my own API analysis tool to benchmark the diffiulty of analysis to find different sorts of attacks on APIs, and we are currently exploring existing general purpose tools such as theorem provers, to see if they can effectively reason about the properties of security APIs.

+I'm also interested in a wide range of security related research, particularly in trusted computing such as Microsoft's NGSCB initiative and also TCPA.
+Anonymous distributed file storage networks, such as Freenet, are also interesting things, and I watch with curiosity the plight of personal privacy campaigners.
 I used to work in the office in the picture, at the desk on the left hand side, but we're now in a new lab.
 My comrades in the security group include George, Markus, Richard, Piotr, Jolyon, Steven, Stephen & Shishir.
-Also check out the homepage of an old friend of mine Matt Grounds, who is a Phd student at York.
+Also check out the homepage of an old friend of mine Matt Grounds, who is a Phd student at York. |

 I have a limited amount of time available for consultancy work connected with computer security.
 I regularly advise several companies on Security API design issues.
 Should you wish to discuss possible consultancy arrangements, please feel free to telephone or email me at the addresses at the top of this page.
 My curriculum vitae is available upon request.